-Quixote specializes in estate-grown Stags Leap District Cabernet Sauvignon and Petite Sirah, crafted since 2016 in the silky, elegant style of winemaker Philippe Melka.
-The renowned consultant, famously discerning about his roster of clients, was attracted by Quixote’s singular 50-acre site, bordered by Shafer Vineyards, whose vines to the north supply grapes for its coveted Hillside Select Cabernet, and historic Stags’ Leap Winery to the south.
+Quixote specializes in estate-grown Stags Leap District Cabernet Sauvignon and Petite Sirah, crafted since 2016 in the silky, elegant style of director of winemaking Robert Smith and consulting winemaker Philippe Melka.
+The latter, famously discerning about his roster of clients, was attracted by Quixote’s singular 50-acre site, bordered by Shafer Vineyards, whose vines to the north supply grapes for its coveted Hillside Select Cabernet, and historic Stags’ Leap Winery to the south.
 Melka arrived shortly after new owners purchased Quixote from Carl Doumani, its founder.
 Doumani, who revived Stags’ Leap Winery in the 1970s, retained a small parcel to start Quixote when he sold Stags’ Leap to Beringer in 1997.
 In addition to Cabernet and Petite Sirah, less than an acre of Malbec is planted, along with a few blocks of Cabernet Franc and Petit Verdot.

-Hundertwasser, and Doumani, who commissioned the architect’s design and still lives nearby, were larger-than-life characters, so hosts at tastings here have no shortage of anecdotes to draw upon.
-The leisurely tastings conclude in one of two light-filled spaces.
-The combination of aesthetic delights and natural beauty—an oval room in the back faces the palisades, and the circular one under the dome has views across the Napa Valley to Mount Veeder—perfectly complements the refined wines Melka composes for this unique hideaway.
+Hundertwasser, and Doumani, who commissioned the architect’s design, were larger-than-life characters, so hosts at tastings here have no shortage of anecdotes to draw upon.
+The leisurely tastings conclude either outdoors or in one of two light-filled spaces.
+The combination of aesthetic delights and natural beauty—an oval room in the back faces the palisades, and the circular one under the dome has views across the Napa Valley to Mount Veeder—perfectly complements the refined wines composed at this unique hideaway.

-This profile first appeared in The California Directory of Fine Wineries, ninth edition (2019), and is reproduced here, with mid-2020 updates, courtesy of the publisher, Wine House Press.
+This profile first appeared in The California Directory of Fine Wineries, ninth edition (2019), and is reproduced here, with 2023 updates, courtesy of the publisher, Wine House Press.